 To qualify signals in the run comparison, you can add global tolerances to the

-Data Inspector draws the tolerance band around the Baseline signal and
+comparison.
+The Simulation Data Inspector draws the tolerance band around the

 alpha, rad signal to analyze the comparison's out of

 tolerance regions.
-Click the arrow buttons in the tool strip to navigate to the comparison's out of tolerance
+Click the arrow buttons in the tool strip to navigate through the out of tolerance regions.

-regions.
-Two cursors on the plot show the beginning and end of the first out of tolerance
+Two cursors on the plot show the beginning and end of the first out of tolerance region.

-region.
-You can use your mouse arrows to explore the signal and tolerance values.
-To view
+You can use your keyboard arrows to explore the signal and tolerance values throughout

 To resolve the out of tolerance regions, you can choose to modify the global tolerance